Welcome at petrockblock!

 Are you looking for a tiny power button solution for your Raspberry Pi that provides safe shutdowns?
 You only want a small button to turn off and on your Raspberry Pi without the need [...]

+Three-way What?
 Did you ever want to use two add-on boards for the Raspberry Pi at the same time?
 That was not possible, because the boards were not stackable?
-We might have a GPIO extension right [...]
+Or use a fan and some [...]

 If you are looking for a power button solution for your Emteria.OS project that makes use of a Raspberry Pi then look no further: The PowerBlock now supports Emteria.OS.
 Emteria.OS describes itself [...]